 Make the simple syrup:

-- In a saucepan over medium heat, add sugar, water, lime juice and honey.
+- In a saucepan over medium heat, add sugar, water, lemon juice and honey.
 Stir and drop half a stick of cinnamon.
 Bring to a boil, reduce heat and simmer for 10 minutes.

 - Set aside and let it cool completely.